AdamHarries/Gideon-Soliloquy/Thelonious/Character.md

 Monastic tradition:
     "Way of Shadow"
     Shadow arts:
-        - Use ki to duplicate the effects of the following spells:
+        - Use two ki points to duplicate the effects of the following spells:
             - Darkness,
             - Darkvision,
             - Pass without trace,